 The cuisine is superb and straightforward, using fresh produce and local ingredients: legumes, seasonal fresh fruits, vegetables, olive oil, saffron, salami, hams, cheeses, homemade pasta, truffles in the fall, game (mainly wild boar, deer, pheasant), and of course, the unique Chianina beef used for Florentine steak.

-The history of viticulture in Tuscany dates back to the eighth century and the ancient Etruscans.
+The history of viticulture in Tuscany dates back to the eighth century B.C. and the ancient Etruscans.
 Sangiovese is the most prominent grape of the region today.
 It is used to produce prestigious and critically acclaimed wines such as Brunello di Montalcino and Chianti.
 Bordeaux varietals such Cabernet Sauvignon, Cabernet Franc, and Merlot (which have been grown in Tuscany for over 250 years) are contributors to the creation of the Super Tuscan category.
 These are often blended wines with varying percentages of Cabernet Sauvignon, Cabernet Franc, Sangiovese, and Merlot, all depending on the winemaker’s style.